lerlyi/codablellm/README.md

 - Easy integration with LLMs to refine or augment extracted code (e.g. rename variables, insert comments, etc.)
 - Language-agnostic design with support for plugin-based extractor and decompiler extensions.
 - Extendable API for building your own workflows and datasets.
+- Fast and scalable, using Prefect to orchestrate and parallelize code extraction, transformation, and dataset generation across multiple processes and tasks.

 ## Documentation